 - You can get starter kits that are designed to make ball python terrarium setup easy.

-- Ball python spends a lot of their time in hiding.
+- Ball python enjoys small spaces so make sure you provide a few cozy hiding spots.
+Snakes spend a lot of their time in hiding.

 - Keep your ball python stress free because they get stressed easily.